heyoSSam/userAuthentication/README.md

 2. Install all dependencies: bcrypt, express, express-validator, ejs, pg

+3. Enter your Postgres config details in db.js

-3. Start the app: npm start
+4. Start the app: npm start

 The app will be served at localhost:8080.